linazili/linazili-funnels/README.md

 GROUP BY 1 <br>
 ORDER BY 2 DESC<br>

-4. Created a sales funnel chart with a country split in top 3 countries.
+**3. Created a sales funnel chart with a country split in top 3 countries.**